kvaellning/language-scilab/README.md

   - In general some problems with the continuation mark (e.g. `|...` will be marked as error)
   - Extractions like `foo('a')('a')` will not be included.
     Originally, this feature was planned, but due the high amount of recursion, this feature is set on hold.
-  - __Performance of the regular expressions seems not so great.__ In near future, the regular expression have to be revised.

 ## Planned features
   - matrix scope